US urges UN to impose new sanctions on Iran over launches

-UNITED NATIONS (AP) — The United States is urging the U.N.
-Security Council to impose sanctions on Iran, saying its recent missile-related launches could be capable of delivering nuclear weapons and risk a regional arms race.
+UNITED NATIONS (AP) — The United States urged the U.N.
+Security Council on Thursday to impose new sanctions on Iran, saying its recent missile-related launches could be capable of delivering nuclear weapons and risk a regional arms race.

-Acting U.S. ambassador Jonathan Cohen condemned “Iran’s destabilizing activities” in a letter to Secretary-General Antonio Guterres Thursday that called on Tehran “to cease immediately all activities related to ballistic missiles designed to be capable of delivering nuclear weapons.”
+Acting U.S. ambassador Jonathan Cohen condemned “Iran’s destabilizing activities” in a letter to Secretary-General Antonio Guterres obtained by The Associated Press and called on Tehran “to cease immediately all activities related to ballistic missiles designed to be capable of delivering nuclear weapons.”

-The Trump administration last year pulled the U.S. out of the 2015 nuclear deal between Iran and six world powers, and re-imposed U.S. sanction on Iran, targeting its oil sector.
-Under the deal, many U.N. sanctions on Iran were lifted.
+The Trump administration last year pulled the United States out of the 2015 nuclear deal between Iran and six world powers, and re-imposed U.S. sanction on Iran in November that it had eased after the agreement, including targeting its vital oil sector.
+Under the nuclear agreement, many U.N. sanctions on Iran were lifted.

-Cohen said council members should impose “real consequences … and bring back tougher international restrictions to deter Iran’s missile program.”
+Cohen said Security Council members should “join us in imposing real consequences on Iran for its flagrant defiance of the council’s demands and bring back tougher international restrictions to deter Iran’s missile program.”

 Most Read Nation & World Stories